|

 This course covers programming techniques for the GPU.
 The course will introduce NVIDIA's parallel computing language, CUDA.
 Beyond covering the CUDA programming model and syntax, the course will also discuss GPU architecture, high performance computing on GPUs, parallel algorithms, CUDA libraries, and applications of GPU computing.
 Problem sets cover performance optimization and a few specific example GPU applications such as numerical mathematics, medical imaging, finance, and other fields, ending with a 4-week project of the student's choice.
 This quarter we will also cover uses of the GPU in Machine Learning.
 Labwork will require significant programming.
 A working knowledge of the C programming language will be necessary.
 Although CS 24 is not a prerequisite, it (or equivalent systems programming experience) is strongly recommended.
 9 units; third term. |

-The TA Zoom Office Hour times will be listed soon, above, on this page.
+TA Zoom or other Office Hour times will be listed soon, on Piazza.

 |